-Sarah Stempky Kime is a key part of Christensen Law, which has locations in Southfield and Ann Arbor, Michigan.
-Working alongside head attorney David Christensen since 2010, she is one of the team members who will stand up for you in the courtroom.
+Integral to the successful operations of the firm, Sarah has been working alongside founder David Christensen since 2009.
+As an accomplished trial attorney, she is one of the team who will stand up for you in the courtroom.

-Sarah is responsive and compassionate when it comes to her clients.
-She is a strong litigator with the skills to handle tough court situations.
+Sarah is responsive and compassionate when it comes to her clients, and a strong litigator with the skills to handle tough court situations.
 Sarah has far more trial experience than her years in practice would suggest, making her stand out as one of the state’s best young trial attorneys.
 Sarah says:

 “I’ve learned that everyone deserves the same attention.
 And people who have been hurt are going through the extreme stress of trying to get better, while dealing with the added stress of being in a lawsuit.
 They’ve been wronged, and they need someone to represent their interests.
 That’s where I come in.”

 A native of Cheboygan, Michigan, Sarah graduated from Alma College in 2005 with a bachelor’s degree in psychology.
 Her psychological background makes her an effective communicator and helps her empathize with clients who are recovering after traumatic automobile accidents.

 Sarah attended Michigan State University College of Law, graduating in 2010 with a certificate in Trial Practice from the Trial Practice Institute.
 While in law school, Sarah demonstrated remarkable advocacy skills, and reached the finals in several national Mock Trial Competitions.
 She also captained the Arbitration Team, which won the regional competition in Omaha in 2009.